-List jobs held, company name, length of time for position and or Experience:
+or Experience: List jobs held, company name, length of time for position and major duties project)

-major duties

-Interpersonal Communication Skills - list with examples of project)
+Skills: Leadership Skills - list with examples of accomplishments student orientation, etc.)

-(i.e. served as President of a student organization, led a service accomplishments (i.e. made seven presentations during new student orientation, etc.)
+(i.e. served as President of a student organization, led a service

-Leadership Skills - list with examples of accomplishments
+Interpersonal Communication Skills - list with examples of accomplishments (i.e. made seven presentations during new